teolotti/dtnsim-SDN/README.md

 * Run the simulation.
 If using Omnet++ IDE, the Tkenv environment will be started.
 * Results (scalar and vectorial statistics) will be stored in the results folder.

+Note: Nodes will remain static in the simulation visualization.
+Indeed, the dynamic of the network is captured in the "contact plans" which comprises a list of all time-bound communication opportunities between nodes.
+In other words, if simulating mobile network, the mobility should be captured in such contact plans and provided to DTNSIM as input.

 ### Contact Us ###

 If you have any comment, suggestion, or contribution you can reach us in madoerypablo@gmail.com and juanfraire@gmail.com.